1. What has been the public process to date for the Scobert Gardens Park Renovation project?

 City of Eugene Parks and Open Space staff began a public process for renovation of Scobert Gardens Park in the fall of 2017.
 Staff capacity issues and the Covid pandemic delayed project progress until early 2023 when planning efforts restarted with the assistance of landscape architecture consultants from the Eugene office of Cameron McCarthy.

-The City hosted a second public meeting in September of 2023 to share the designs, garner community feedback and discussion.
+The City hosted a second public meeting in September of 2023 to share the designs and garner community feedback and discussion.
 An additional option, developed independently by neighbors, was also shared at the second public meeting.
 In the second survey, 58 people responded to the two designs.
-These responses, along with ideas in the neighbor-generated plan, were incorporated into the third design and survey.
+These responses, along with some ideas in the neighbor-generated plan, were incorporated into the third design and survey in June of 2024.

 2. What are the current issues facing Scobert Gardens Park?

 • The park consistently feels unsafe and unwelcoming.
 Illicit activities occurring during the day and often throughout the night discourage legitimate park use by Whiteaker neighbors and visitors.
 This has been a decades-long problem and while there have been numerous attempts at reclaiming the park, these difficult problems persist today.
 These activities adversely affect the daily lives and property of neighbors immediately abutting the park site.
+Children and families who desire to use the park are particularly negatively impacted as the playground structure is continuously mis-used as a shelter for drug use and overnight camping.
 They also negatively affect the safety of Parks staff working to maintain the park as a safe and welcoming space.
+And despite regular and additional daily maintenance and security visits and continuous expenditures on routine repairs, the park remains underused and unsafe for many.

 • The lack of paved walks makes most of the park inaccessible to mobility-impaired visitors.
 The park has limited paving at the entrances and a sidewalk along the street frontage but otherwise has no paved or accessible routes upon which to walk or wheel.
 As such, only fully able-bodied visitors can fully experience the park.